StephenTurley/santa-list/README.md

 1. add a person
 2. add items for a person Item has a name
 3. mark item as purchased
-4. remove item
+5. mark person as naughty or nice
-5. add URL for item
+6. remove item